papiodesu/leptos_book/src/islands.md

 Now when I click the button, it works!

-The "#[island]」 macro works exactly like the 「#[component]" macro, except that in islands mode, it designates this as an interactive island.
+The "#[island]" macro works exactly like the "#[component]" macro, except that in islands mode, it designates this as an interactive island.
 If we check the binary size again, this is 166kb uncompressed in release mode; much larger than the 24kb totally static version, but much smaller than the 355kb fully-hydrated version.

-If you open up the source for the page now, you’ll see that your "HomePage」 island has been rendered as a special 「<leptos-island>" HTML element which specifies which component should be used to hydrate it:
+If you open up the source for the page now, you’ll see that your "HomePage" island has been rendered as a special "<leptos-island>" HTML element which specifies which component should be used to hydrate it:

 ```html
 <leptos-island data-component="HomePage_7432294943247405892">